 - Food allergy and sensitivity testing

-- Stool and urine testing to assess for dysbiosis (imbalance in gut bacteria), pathogenic bacteria, yeast, or parasites, SIBO (small intestinal bacterial overgrowth), digestive function, intestinal permeability (”leaky gut”), and inflammation.
+- Stool, breath, and urine testing to assess for dysbiosis (imbalance in gut bacteria), pathogenic bacteria, yeast, or parasites, SIBO (small intestinal bacterial overgrowth), digestive function, intestinal permeability (”leaky gut”), and inflammation.

 - Individualized diet modification with shopping and meal planning resources.
 For more dietary information, click here.